 The quality improvement process begins before reports are published.
 Initial quality improvement efforts will focus on the quality, completeness and timeliness of data collection and reporting, which will be on-going during implementation and will be a significant aspect of operationalizing the use of the Performance Outcomes System.
 Counties will likely have differing levels of complexity associated with their data quality issues, which will require differing lengths of time to address.
 It is anticipated that small counties will have significantly different data quality needs.
-DHCS will also assist counties in reviewing their data collection, data management, business processes and staff and planning for the expanded data collection efforts.
+DHCS will also assist counties in reviewing their Quality Management Plans, as well as, data collection, data management, business processes and staff and planning for the expanded data collection efforts.